state-of-the-art/BlendNet/README.md

 ## API

 * `Agent` provides a simple API to get status, upload the data and run the job.
-* `Manager` have almost the same API as Agent - to get current Agents statuses in one place and schedule jobs.
+* `Manager` has almost the same API as Agent - to get current Agents statuses in one place and schedule jobs.

 ## TODOs

-You can see all the feature requests/bugs on the github page:
+You can see all the feature requests/bugs on the Github page:

 * [Milestones](https://github.com/state-of-the-art/BlendNet/milestones)
 * [Issues](https://github.com/state-of-the-art/BlendNet/issues)